monitoringartist/dockbix-agent-xxl/puppet.md

-# Puppet for dockerized zabbix-agent-xxl-limited
+# Puppet for dockerized dockbix-agent-xxl-limited

 This for your Puppet inspiration.
 Final implementation is up to you: